Want to do Victoria on a budget? Explore our list of 27 free things to do in Victoria BC:

 If ever a space can be calm yet chaotic at the same time, it has got to be Victoria’s Inner Harbour and Ships Point.
 Spend just a brief time at the harbour and you may see international ferries, seaplanes, kayakers, whale watchers, harbour cruises, water taxis, tug boats and personal yachts all coming and going with the harbour police conducting the marine traffic like a grandiose symphony orchestra.
 It is beautiful to watch and one of the most iconic things to do in Victoria BC.

 You can visit Goldstream throughout the year for all the reasons above, but if you happen to be here between mid-October and early December, then you simply must visit to watch the natural phenomenon of the annual salmon run where over a period of approximately 6 weeks, about 30,000 salmon will return to their place of birth to spawn and die.
+This is one of the most popular things to do in Victoria BC for school-aged kids at this time of year so it can be very busy in the park with classes during the week and families on weekends.

 Did you miss the salmon run?
 Don’t worry, mother nature isn’t done yet.
 Visit Goldstream Park in December or January to witness eagles feasting on the salmon carcasses.
 The park has closed the estuary to the public and this has resulted in many eagles coming to the area to feast – over 250 in a single day!